Are You Knocking Back the OTC Pain Relievers When There Are Safer Ways to Treat the Pain | Amoils.com

 Although aspirin has a whole host of benefits, it comes with a risk.

-Other natural products and strategies that can offer pain relief
+Other natural products and strategies offer pain relief

 Ginger effectively reduces inflammation and successfully heals nerve damage.
 You can make it into a tea by taking off the skin and slicing the ginger root before steeping in hot water or you can use ginger supplements in pill form.
 Chinese herbalists have used ginger in a variety of treatments for thousands of years.